-- (f) Is otherwise prohibited from attending public school pursuant to NRS 392.264, 392.4642 to 392.4648, inclusive, 392.466, 392.467 or 392.4675; - (g) Is otherwise permitted to enroll in a program of distance education provided by the board of trustees of a school district if the board of trustees determines that the circumstances warrant enrollment for the pupil; or - (h) Is otherwise permitted to enroll in a program of distance education provided by the governing body of a charter school if the governing body of the charter school determines that the circumstances warrant enrollment for the pupil. - 2.
-In addition to the eligibility for enrollment set forth in subsection 1, a pupil must satisfy the qualifications and conditions for enrollment in a program of distance education adopted by the State Board pursuant to NRS 388.874. - 3.
+- 2. In addition to the eligibility for enrollment set forth in subsection 1, a pupil must satisfy the qualifications and conditions for enrollment in a program of distance education adopted by the State Board pursuant to NRS 388.874. - 3.
 A child who is exempt from compulsory attendance and [receiving equivalent instruction authorized by the State Board pursuant to subsection 1 of NRS 392.070] is enrolled in a private school pursuant to chapter 394 of NRS or is being homeschooled is not eligible to enroll in or otherwise attend a program of distance education, regardless of whether he is otherwise eligible for enrollment pursuant to subsection 1. - 4.
 If a pupil who is prohibited from attending public school pursuant to NRS 392.264 enrolls in a program of distance education, the enrollment and attendance of that pupil must comply with all requirements of NRS 62F.100 to 62F.140, inclusive, and 392.251 to 392.271, inclusive. - 5.
-If a pupil is eligible for enrollment in a program of distance education pursuant to paragraph (c) of subsection 1, he may enroll in the program of distance education only to take those advanced or specialized courses that are not offered at the public school he otherwise attends. - Sec.
-2. Chapter 392 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
-If the parent of a child who is subject to compulsory attendance wishes to homeschool the child, the parent must file with the [Superintendent of Public Instruction] superintendent of schools of the school district in which the child resides a written or electronic notice of intent to homeschool the child. [not later than 30 days after] The notice of intent to homeschool must be filed before beginning to homeschool the child [-] or: - (a) Not later than 10 days after the child has been formally withdrawn from enrollment in public school; or - (b) Not later than 30 days after establishing residency in this State. - 2.
-The [Department shall develop a standard form for the notice of intent to homeschool.
-The form] purpose of the notice of intent to homeschool is to inform the school district in which the child resides that the child is exempt from the requirement of compulsory attendance.
-A notice of intent to homeschool that is filed with a school district remains valid in that school district without renewal until: - (a) The child is no longer subject to compulsory attendance; - (b) The parent ceases to homeschool the child; or - (c) The child enrolls in a public or private school in this State. - 3.
-If the name or address of the parent or child as indicated on a notice of intent to homeschool changes, the parent must, not later than 30 days after the change, file a new notice of intent to homeschool with the superintendent of schools of the school district in which the child resides. - 4.
-A notice of intent to homeschool must include only the following: - (a) The full name, age and gender of the child; - (b) The name and address of each parent filing the notice of intent to homeschool;

-(c) A statement signed and dated by each such parent declaring that the parent has control or charge of the child and the legal right to direct the education of the child, and assumes full responsibility for the education of the child while the child is being homeschooled;

-(d) If applicable, the name of the public school in this State which the child most recently attended; and
+If a pupil is eligible for enrollment in a program of distance education pursuant to paragraph (c) of subsection 1, he may enroll in the program of distance education only to take those advanced or specialized courses that are not offered at the public school he otherwise attends. - [Sec.
+2.]
+Sec.
+3. Chapter 392 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
+If the parent of a child who is subject to compulsory attendance wishes to homeschool the child, the parent must file with the superintendent of schools of the school district in which the child resides a written or electronic notice of intent to homeschool the child.
+The notice of intent to homeschool must be filed before beginning to homeschool the child or: - (a) Not later than 10 days after the child has been formally withdrawn from enrollment in public school; or - (b) Not later than 30 days after establishing residency in this State. - 2.
+The purpose of the notice of intent to homeschool is to inform the school district in which the child resides that the child is exempt from the requirement of compulsory attendance.
+A notice of intent to homeschool that is filed with a school district remains valid in that school district without renewal until: - (a) The child is no longer subject to compulsory attendance; or - (b) [The parent ceases to homeschool the child; or - $\frac{(e)}{1}$ The child fenrolls is enrolled in a public or private school in this State. - 3.
+If the name or address of the parent or child as indicated on a notice of intent to homeschool changes, the parent must, not later than 30 days after the change, file a new notice of intent to homeschool with the superintendent of schools of the school district in which the child resides. - 4. Å notice of intent to homeschool must include only the following: - (a) The full name, age and gender of the child; - (b) The name and address of each parent filing the notice of intent to homeschool; - (c) A statement signed and dated by each such parent declaring that the parent has control or charge of the child and the legal right to direct the education of the child, and assumes full responsibility for the education of the child while the child is being homeschooled; - (d) If applicable, the name of the public school in this State which the child most recently attended; and - (e) An optional statement that the parent may sign which provides: